olin/studentgovernment/student_government_bylaws.md

 next meeting of the Council, the President may issue Allocation Orders to allocate and spend the Discretionary Fund with the consent of the Vice President for Finance.
-For the purposes of documentation, Discretionary Fund Allocation Orders will be documented in the minutes of the next meeting of the Council and treated as an Official Action.
+For the purposes of documentation, Discretionary Fund Allocation Orders is documented in the minutes of the next meeting of the Council and treated as an Official Action.

 #### Section 12.
 Class Events Funds.

-There will be one Class Events Fund for each of the four graduating classes.
+There is one Class Events Fund for each of the four graduating classes.
 The relevant Class Representative may issue Allocation Orders to allocate and spend their Class Events Fund with the consent of the Vice President for Finance.
 Events and activities paid for using a Class Events Fund should be directed towards the graduating class corresponding to the fund from which the money was allocated.
-For the purposes of documentation, Class Events Fund Allocation Orders will be documented in the minutes of the next meeting of the Council and treated as an Official Action.
+For the purposes of documentation, Class Events Fund Allocation Orders are documented in the minutes of the next meeting of the Council and treated as an Official Action.

 Class Representatives are encouraged to enlist the help of fellow classmates to